 I have been thinking about sharing this story for a long time now in support of others who have been through similar and even more challenging experiences.
 It is scary for me to do this and it feels important to honor those who have had the courage to step up and risk so much to bring what has been in the shadow for them – into the light.

-With the September, 2018 current events playing out so dramatically I find I am deeply and powerfully affected in ways I had not imagined I would be.
+This is an October 2018 post inspired by the September, 2018 events that played out so dramatically with Christine Blasey Ford having the courage to speak up about what happened to her.
+I found myself deeply and powerfully affected in ways I had not imagined I would be.

 It is Personal – Not Political